Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 David is quick to say that he does not suspect Maurice.

 Matt asks David if the detectives ever spoke with him.
+Did the police or deputies ever come speak with you?
+Yes, David says.

 He went down to the sheriff's station and talked with Cookie Estes about the case.
+He makes it sound voluntary on his part.

 I didn't like the way they handled it because they

 did things a lot different a long time ago.
+Okay.

-So I'm trying to put some fresh.
+So I'm trying to put some fresh

+tell me about that.
 That would help me tremendously.

 So who did you suspect after you kind of dug into things?

 When Matt asks David who he suspects, David keeps quiet.
+He doesn't offer an answer.

-Instead, he says, the detectives say she left the the house that morning and was going to the store.
+Instead, he says, the detectives say she left the house that morning and was going to the store.

+It's like he's thinking out loud.
 But eventually, he does offer his own theory of the case.

 How do you know that she had ratted on somebody?
+Did she personally take a look at the case?

-Well, I remember, I okay.
+Well, I remember.

-So I do remember seeing something in an old newspaper where
+Okay, so I do remember seeing something in an old newspaper where

-David believes Renee is responsible for somebody going to prison and that is why she was killed he cites the fact that she acted like somebody was after her
+David believes Renee is responsible for somebody going to prison, and that is why she was killed.
+He cites the fact that she acted like somebody was after her.

 When Matt presses him on this, he then claims he read it in a newspaper.

 It is worth noting that for many years, Renee's mom, Joyce, has kept a file folder of all the documents related to Renee's murder.
+In it, there are multiple newspaper clippings about the case.

+David gave some of these clippings to Joyce.
 On one, he writes in the margin, still lacks clues.

 So it does appear that he followed the case closely after Renee's death.

 I ask him about what he knows of Renee's personal life.
+I want to see what he'll offer us.

-Yeah, he got.
+Yeah, he got

-Him and her got married.
+him and her got married.
+She got

-She got pregnant by him.
+pregnant by him.

-Renee left home as a teenager and went to Mobile, Alabama, where she married a guy named Clay.
+Just a reminder.
+Renee left home as a teenager and went to Mobile, Alabama, where she married a guy named Clay, that's Amanda's dad, who later died of a brain aneurysm.

-David and Clay were childhood friends, so he knew her for a long time.
+David David and Clay were childhood friends, so he knew her for a long time.

 And David tells us a history of Renee that more or less matches what we know.
+She put baby Amanda in her parents' care.

+She traveled.
 She engaged in sex work.

 It appears that David did know Renee well.

 But I am also curious about David's relationship to Renee's family after her death.
+Like, why did he visit so much?
+Why did he buy her car?

 And why did he take the family out to the place where Renee's body was found?
+According to David, Renee's family asked him to take them out to that spot.

 Yeah,

-I took her room on her breath.
+I took her moment.

 You took them out to the spot where she was killed?
+Yeah.

+Oh, they wanted to?
 They wanted, yeah, they wanted it.

+They asked me, I said, yeah, some of them.
 When's the last time you rode out there?

 Oh, I've been.
+It's been.

 I can drive by it.
+I can't find out.

-He seems uncomfortable, cagey, even, unable to address the question directly.
+David's body language changes.
+He seems uncomfortable, cagey even, unable to address the question directly.

 As Matt tries to get a more exact answer, David starts offering a roundabout story.